abhipathak1/TravTok_Java_2.0/README.md

 # TravTok - Your Ultimate Travel Companion

 TravTok is a user-friendly travel website designed to help users discover hidden gems around the world and embark on unforgettable adventures.
-Whether you're planning a dream vacation or seeking inspiration for your next trip, TravTok has you covered.
-This README provides an overview of the project structure, technologies used, and how to get started.
+Whether you're planning a dream vacation or seeking inspiration for your next trip.